Last Updated on July 19, 2023

-In 1991, Eddie McLaurin decided to turn the farm from growing produce to making memories on Christmas, Halloween, and other festive times of year.
+In 1991, Eddie McLaurin decided to turn the farm from growing produce to making memories on Christmas, Halloween, and other festive times of the year.

-Hosting family-friendly events throughout the year, locals look forward to events including Movies on the Farm, the Easter Egg Hunt, and the annual Christmas Festival.
+Hosting family-friendly events throughout the year, locals look forward to events, including Movies on the Farm, the Easter Egg Hunt, and the annual Christmas Festival.

 Read more: Must-See Christmas Lights in North Carolina